KenYuChang/KenYuChang/README.md

 ## <img width="50px" src="https://raw.githubusercontent.com/ms314006/ms314006/basic/resource/gqsm.png" />Ken

 Hi there👋
 My name is Ken.
-I am a freshman of backend developer, currently living in Taiwan.
-I would like to meet the people who are really good at coding and learn lots of things from them.
-I have outgoing and optimistic personality, and like exercising, especially martial art.
+I am a junior backend developer, currently living in Taiwan.
-Enjoy your day🥳🥳🥳
+I am a optimistic, outgoing and sporting guy, but sometimes love to stay in specific place to learn codeing, mostly coffee shop lol

 ## 🔭 Goals of 2023
-👊 Become a professional backend developer, and enjoy my coding journey!
+👊 Become a professional backend developer, and enjoy working with code!

 ## 🧠 That I know and use